New Millionaires Make Lottery History in California

-The biggest lottery prize in history was just one of the tickets sold in California this year.
+The biggest lottery prize in history was just one of the tickets sold in California in 2022.

 At least 125 Californians ended 2022 as millionaires, thanks to a California lottery ticket.
-The entity described this year as "one of the most significant" in its history.
+The Lottery described this year as "one of the most significant" in its history.

 In early November, the $2.04 billion Powerball jackpot was sold in Los Angeles County.
 “That was a world record-breaking jackpot,” according to the California Lottery.